 10 WAYS TO END YOUR WORKDAY FOR A MORE PRODUCTIVE DAY TOMORROW

-Having office hours will not only help others respect your working time, it will help you respect it, too (i.e. you’ll be more inclined to make the best use of your working time when you know your cut off time is X).
+Setting office hours will not only help others respect your working time, but it will also help you to respect your working time, too (i.e. you’ll be more inclined to make the best use of your working time when you know your cut off time is xx:xx).

-Pro Tip: Set a quitting time reminder in the Reminders App on your phone or on your digital calendar to help you make stopping work at the same time each day a habit.
-I also write it on my schedule in my Simplified Planner as the last thing I do each day.
+Pro Tip: Set a reminder in the Reminders App on your phone or make “quitting time” a repeatable event on your digital calendar to help you make this habit stick.
+If you also use a paper planner as I do, you can write “quitting time” in there, too.

 2 | NICELY WRAP UP WHATEVER YOU WERE WORKING ON

-This, my friends, is KEY to starting the next day off on the right foot.
-Because there is nothing worse than trying to pick up where you left off and not being able to remember what you were doing, where you were at, or where you were going with that thought process.
+This is KEY to starting the next day off on the right foot.
+Because there is nothing worse than trying to pick up where you left off and not being able to remember what you were doing, where you were at, or where you were going with that thought, design, or process.

-I promise you will THANK yourself in the morning if you take a few minutes to nicely wrap up whatever you were working on instead of leaving everything as is.
+You will (honest to God) thank yourself in the morning if you take a few minutes at the end of each day to nicely wrap up your day and whatever you were working on.

 3 | CLEAN UP YOUR PHYSICAL WORKSPACE